Involving the public in research

 - Research panels - panels of people with experience of chronic pain, carers, and people who struggle to keep active or lose weight can be facilitated quickly and easily.

 - Research partners - these are members of the public (with or without a specific health condition or interest) who are willing to sit on a steering groups or panel, comment on documents at home or help with recruitment or disseminating the results of research studies.

 - Research study participants - we can alert individual Network members who have told us they want to participate in research studies to recruitment calls that might be relevant to them.
 We can also publicise your study or trial here.

-- Good practice guidance for involving service users – at all stages of the research process
+- Good practice guidance and facilitation for involving the public – at all stages of the research process.

-- Help with funding applications, plain English summaries and ‘patient friendly’ documents
+- Help with plain English summaries and ‘patient friendly’ documents.

-- Links with service users, patient groups and condition specific organisations
+- Links with the public including service users, patient groups and condition specific organisations.